nthuls/Network-Traffic-Monitoring-with-grafana/README.md

 GRANT ALL PRIVILEGES ON zeek_logs.* TO 'zeek_user'@'%';
 FLUSH PRIVILEGES;
 ```
+Troubleshooting

+    Script Fails to Start: Ensure all environment variables are set correctly and that the database is accessible.
+    Missing Dependencies: Verify that all required software is installed and correctly configured.

+FAQ

+Q: What is Zeek?
+A: Zeek is an open-source network security monitor that is not restricted to signature-based attack detection, but instead provides a comprehensive logging of network transactions that can be further analyzed.

+Q: How can I verify that Zeek is processing traffic?
+A: Check the log files generated in the specified base directory.
+Zeek outputs various log files such as conn.log, dns.log, etc.

+Q: Can I change the network interface used for capturing traffic?
+A: Yes, you can specify a different network interface in the .env file or update it using the --update option in the script.
 ## Contributing

 Contributions to this project are welcome.
 Please ensure to update tests as appropriate.